-Apollo Investment Fund IV, LP (together with Apollo Overseas Partners IV, LP, an entity formed to co-invest with Apollo Investment Fund IV, LP), a private fund managed by an investment manager affiliated with Apollo Investment Management, owns approximately 14% of the outstanding common stock (on a fully diluted basis) of United Rentals, Inc. Michael S. Gross, our president, chief executive officer, chairman of the board and a managing partner of Apollo Investment Management, and Gerald Tsai Jr., one of our independent directors, are members of the board of directors of United Rentals, Inc.
+Apollo Investment Fund IV, LP (together with Apollo Overseas Partners IV, LP, an entity formed to co-invest with Apollo Investment Fund IV, LP), a private fund managed by an investment manager affiliated with Apollo Investment Management, owns approximately 14% of the outstanding common stock (on a fully diluted basis) of United Rentals, Inc. Michael S. Gross, our former president, chief executive officer and chairman of the board and a former managing partner of Apollo Investment Management, and Gerald Tsai Jr., one of our independent directors, are members of the board of directors of United Rentals, Inc.

-We will not invest in any portfolio company in which Apollo or any affiliate has a pre-existing investment.
-We may, however, co-invest on a concurrent basis with other affiliates of Apollo Investment, subject to compliance with applicable allocation procedures.
+We do not invest in any portfolio company in which Apollo or any affiliates has a pre-existing investment.
+We have in the past and expect in the future to co-invest on a concurrent basis with other affiliates of Apollo Investment, subject to compliance with existing regulatory guidance, applicable regulations and our allocation procedures.
+Certain types of negotiated co-investments may be made only if we receive an order from the SEC permitting us to do so.
+There can be no assurance that any such order will be obtained.